Rd-Trends/HNGX-drag-and-drop-image-gallery/README.md

 $ git clone https://github.com/Rd-Trends/HNGX-drag-and-drop-image-gallery.git
 ```

-create a .env.local file in your root directory and add the following environment variable
+create a .env.local file in your root directory and add the following environment variables,
 visit [Supabase](https://supabase.com) to create an account and get your url and anon key for a specific project

 ```env